FineOps Deployment

 Check whether the user permissions for deploying FineOps meet the requirements.

-In this example, the package is uploaded to the /home/ops directory of CentOS 7.6.1810, as shown in the following figure.
+In the following figure, the package is uploaded to the /home/ops path of a server with CentOS 7.6.1810.

 1. Use the cd command to enter the folder where the tool package is located.